RSP Permian (RSPP) Q1 2017 Results - Earnings Call Transcript

 John A. Freeman - Raymond James & Associates, Inc.

-When you all discussed the eight rigs that's going to get or hopefully added at the end of the year, it sounds like an ideal world.
-Steve, you mentioned having an equally split Delaware and Midland with four and four is really the one thing you're sort of waiting for is just see what the infrastructure situation looks like in the Delaware before committing to that?
+When you all discussed the eight rigs that's going to get or hopefully added at the end of the year, it sounds like an ideal world, Steve, you mentioned having an equally split Delaware and Midland with four and four is really the one thing you're sort of waiting for to just see what the infrastructure situation looks like in the Delaware before committing to that?

 Steven Gray - RSP Permian, Inc.

 Yeah.
 That's right.
 I think as long as that Targa bought that gas plant from Outrigger and as long as they've done the expansion work that they've told us they're going do and we're not having any kind of takeaway issues with gas, then that's where that rig is going.
-But, we're hedging our belt (25:22) a little bit, if for some reason there was a bottleneck.
-We might go in and bring it in to the Midland Basin, drill few wells and then we can drill over (25:30) to the Delaware whenever we feel like it's the right time.
+But we're hedging our bet a little bit, if for some reason there was a bottleneck.
+We might go ahead and bring it in to the Midland Basin, drill a few wells and then we can move it over to the Delaware whenever we feel like it's the right time.

 John A. Freeman - Raymond James & Associates, Inc.

 Okay.
 And then my one follow-up question.
-Last quarter when you all detailed some of the workovers that you already done, I'm putting some of these wells on lift, the one at least at the time that it seemed the biggest improvement was actually the second Bone Spring.
-And I'm trying to get a sense of obviously that's been the zone that's had probably (25:58) area the least activity.
+Last quarter when you all detailed some of the work-overs that you all had done on putting some of these wells on lift, the one at least at the time that it seen the biggest improvement was actually the 2nd Bone Spring.
+And I'm trying to get a sense of obviously that's been the zone that's had probably in you all's (25:58) area the least activity.
 I'm just trying to get a sense of, if that's something in the near term you'd plan on, on testing here?
-Like, could we get a second Bone Spring well from you all next quarter?
+Like, could we get a 2nd Bone Spring well from you all next quarter?

 Zane Wade Arrott - RSP Permian, Inc.